mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "I already am."

-I fought off his grip, and stood just outside the door, staring at the gaudy iron floor of his office.
+I stood just outside, staring at the gaudy patterned wood floor of his office while the weight of what I was about to do finally came to me.

-He pushed again, "If you won't tell me, then I'm going with you to find out myself."
+He pushed again, "If you won't tell me, then I'm going with you."

-"You couldn't - you have patients to see"
+"You have patients to see"

 "They can wait."

 "Kipnu-"

 _I could run now.
 I wanted to run.
 I had this all planned out.
 I would deliver the message, then serve my time in Ulukoma and come back redeemed.
-Kipnu and Melna would understand.
 I would survive.
-But Kipnu?
+But if Kipnu came with me?
 I would have to fend for both of us in a place like that.
-He doesn't know how to survive on the gifts of Palinan alone._
+He doesn't know how to survive on land alone._

 I lowered my voice and spoke resolutely.
 "If you go with me, it will be a long time before you come back."